 ASTM E90 sound transmission loss tests and STC results are used in the architectural, engineering, building code/inspection, gypsum wallboard, masonry, window, door, PTAC, HVAC, insulation, glass, and other panel industries to name a few.

+You get more with NOAL.
+We don't just give you a number, we help you find answers.
 With 30 years of experience in acoustical testing and consulting, NOAL provides “above and beyond” service by interpreting, diagnosing, and problem solving your specific sound issues.
 NOAL's hard-working team is easy to work with and takes pride in making your job go smoothly.